claudineicaetano/API-REST-Authenticate-JWT-And-CRUD/README.md

 > node server/server.js

 ## Testing
-With the postman or similar, make a request at http://localhost:3000/users endpoint passing the paramentros
+With the postman or similar, make a request with POST at http://localhost:3000/users endpoint passing the paramentros

 ```javascript
 {